Table of Contents

 make sure that our team and the client understand each other correctly.
 Communication is especially important in large project development.
 The prototype allows not only to split a large workflow into several smaller tasks but also to make sure that we understand the client's wishes correctly, and are on the same page.

 Briefly about what happens on the Design and Prototyping stage

-After all of the requirements are formed, analyzed, and approved, we start on the prototype creation.
+We start the prototype creation and after this we discuss it with you to form, analyse, and approve the requirements.
 It is a common task for both business analysts, who help evaluate the real relevance of each detail, and the designer, who is responsible for visualization.
 A business analyst can arrange the additional research, communicate with the customer, and our experts, to do everything for creating the most quality prototype that reflects on the customer's idea.

 After the prototype is created it has to be tested and approved by the customer.
 It doesn’t matter for us how many changes the client wants to make in the prototype; it can be perfected up until the client is fully satisfied with the result.

-And finally, when everything is tested and approved, each module or block in the prototype finds its place in the SRS which is also approved by our QAs.
-Based on SRS, that both client and QA approved, WBS will be built.
+And finally, when everything is tested and approved, each module or block in the prototype finds its place in the SRS which is also approved by our QAs, and the client.

 What is SRS, you ask?
 What is WBS, you ask a bit later?
 All right, all right, we will satisfy your curiosity.

 - software requirement specification (SRS) - a detailed description of the software.
 All functions, systems, components interaction, and other capabilities of the software product are described here;